Mercedes E-Class saloon - MPG, running costs & CO2

 The E 220 d is the most fuel-efficient diesel.
-Mercedes’ latest 2.0-litre diesel engine claims an official economy figures of between 47.1-53.3mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.
+Mercedes’ latest 2.0-litre diesel engine claims an official economy figures of between 47.1-53.2mpg, with the Sport model emitting 139g/km of CO2 giving it a Benefit-in-Kind rating in the higher bandings for company-car users.
 During our test in heavy traffic it still averaged more than 51mpg, with a predicted range of 750 miles from a full tank of fuel.

 Most economical of all, is the E 300 de plug-in hybrid, with an electric motor and 13.5kWh lithium-ion battery pack, allowing the E-Class to be driven using electricity alone or as a hybrid.
 Its official fuel-efficiency figure of up to 235.4mpg will depend on how often you can charge and make use of the battery, but its 33g/km CO2 emissions place it in a low BiK banding and grant you free access into low emissions zones like the one covered by the London Congestion Charge.
 If you'd prefer a petrol plug-in hybrid, the E 300 e costs just a few hundred pounds less to buy and should cost around the same to run, with similarly low 37g/km emissions.

-Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 38.7mpg.
-Emissions of 165g/km result in a high BiK banding, which will be a big turn off for company-car drivers.
+Costing almost £10,000 less to buy, the entry-level E 200 2.0-litre petrol could suit private customers, returning up to 39.8mpg.
+Emissions from 162g/km result in a high BiK banding, which will be a big turn off for company-car drivers.